kubernetes-sigs/cluster-api-provider-aws/docs/getting-started.md

 $ENV:SSH_KEY_NAME="cluster-api-provider-aws.sigs.k8s.io"
 ```

-If you applied the CloudFormation template above, use the IAM user that it created:
+If you applied the CloudFormation template above, an IAM user was created for you:

 *Bash:*